-Yes, instead of submerging in a defensive role and instead of closing our ears for the subject , we should step forward with solid, clean arguments and be examples to the world.
+Yes, instead of submerging in a defensive role and instead of closing our ears for the subject, we should step forward with solid, clean arguments and be examples to the world.
 Yet being a fine example instead of a littering crook doesn’t come easy as well.
 We need to make sacrifices.
-Something what is hard to copy with a modern car preferably.
-Following the 2015 #UNFCCC-Paris-agreement carbon dioxide production should be 30% down in 2020 and 50% in 2030.
+Something hard to copy with a modern car preferably.
+Following the 2015 UNFCCC-Paris-agreement carbon dioxide production should be 30% down in 2020 and 50% in 2030.
 Very hard to realize with modern cars.
-But very easy – yet a bit painful - to realize with our vintage cars.
+But very easy – yet a bit painful, to realize with our vintage cars.
 How?
-As we don’t need our motorcars on a daily basis we only need to bring down our use of petrol with respectively 30 and 50 %.
+As we don’t need our motorcars on a daily basis we only need to bring down our use of petrol by, respectively, 30% and 50%.

 I like to start a group of people who openly state what their average hobby fuel consumption over the last three years was.
-No matter if you were using 5000 litre (for a Napier #Bentley driver, or a long distance rally afficionado) or 80 litre per year (BMW Isetta).
+No matter if you were using 5000 litres (for a Napier Bentley driver, or a long-distance rally aficionado) or 80 litres per year (BMW Isetta).
 A percentage in reduction is equally painful and equally effective to both.
 My personal hobby petrol average has been 1000 litre over the last three years.
-So I have decided to reduce consumption in 2019 with 15% , and in 2020 I will not use more than 700 litres.
-In that way we are equal with ‘Paris’.
+So I have decided to reduce consumption in 2019 by 15%, and in 2020 I will not use more than 700 litres.
+In that way, we are equal with ‘Paris’.
 (Who is to join in with this 'petrol reduction group'?
 Don’t be shy.

-As said - aside #petrol consumption and bad fumes - our cars are the finest examples of sustainability and have Micky Mouse like eco footprints.
-When you’re at home in the subject you may know that the production of a new car equals with 3 years of driving a modern car.
+As said - aside from petrol consumption and bad fumes - our cars are the finest examples of sustainability and have Micky Mouse-like eco footprints.
+When you’re at home in the subject you may know that the production of a new car equals 3 years of driving a modern car.
 The amount of carbon dioxide involved with mining ore, the transport of raw materials to factories, building facilities, commuting workers and the transport of new cars to distributors and so on and so on is massive.
-On the other hand , our classic and even better vintage cars were produced in a time when raw materials came from relatively nearby, when factories were nearby and workers came on foot.
-So the production footprint of our cars is not only long forgotten but it was very much smaller as well.
+On the other hand, our classic and even better vintage cars were produced in a time when raw materials came from relatively nearby when factories were nearby and workers came on foot.
+So the production footprint of our cars is not only long-forgotten but it was very much smaller as well.

-Lacking a racing green vintage Bentley like in the badge, I wouldn’t mind converting my Amilcar or Model T to the use of fluid hydrogen, unless the engine bay would start looking like my kitchen sink plumbing.
-Still I would have a light preference for using the Model T. Why?
-My 1924 Touring has – as from factory – black wings with the body tub in green.
+Lacking a racing green vintage Bentley like in the badge, I wouldn’t mind converting my Amilcar or Model T to the use of fluid hydrogen unless the engine bay would start looking like my kitchen sink plumbing.
+Still, I would have a light preference for using the Model T. Why?
+My 1924 Touring has – as from the factory – black wings with the body tub in green.